DraconDev/SamAI/tasks.md

 - the page scraper doesn't follow the same tab style exactly as the rest of the app, we need to fix that, but otherwise looks good

 ## Do
+- when i drag an icon back to the home tab we should stay in the folder tab, not go back to home tab

 ## Done